SarahLasaracina/personal/Transmit-security-assessment/GetStyleAPI.md

 The JSON stylesheet consists of a collection of _style rules_, and styling _values_.

 _Style rules_ are flexible structures that can be designed to respond to specific contexts of use.
-The more specific the context to use a style is, the more complex the style rule becomes.
-For instance, a style rule may target the hover state of a validation button on a specific screen.
+The more specific the style's context of use, the more complex the style rule becomes.
+For example, a rule targeting general validation buttons has a lighter structure compared to a rule targeting the hover state of a validation button on a specific screen.

 Each style rule includes:
-- a _rule_ that identifies UI element types, characteristics, or features using _tags_ (see [`tags` field](#fields)) and thus determines the conditions for its application.
+- a _rule_ that identifies UI element using _tags_  and thus determines the condition for its application (see [`tags` field](#fields)).
-- a set of _properties_ that either identify formatting styles (see [`properties` field](#fields)) or refer to styling properties from the _values_ collection.
+- a collection of _properties_ that either identify formatting styles (see [`properties` field](#fields)) or refer to styling values from the `values` collection.

-The `Values` object contains a centralized collection of styling values that can be referenced by the rule properties instead of being duplicated, enabling their reuse across multiple contexts.
-For example, `values`  may identify the brand identity colors to be used as the main color palette for the website's backgrounds, page titles, menu items, and more.
-Centralizing values within the `values` object ensures consistency and easy maintenance of the stylesheet.
+The `values` collection contralizes styling values that can be referenced by the style rule properties instead of being duplicated, enabling their reuse across multiple contexts and easy maintenance of the stylesheet.
+For example, the company's brand colors, which are expected to be used across the entire website, can be centralized in the `values` object and referenced by style rules whenever necessary instead of being specified multiple times.

 ```
 styles